 Using shelf liner to line drawers or shelves is expensive and a hassle.
 It’s easier and cheaper to use self-stick vinyl tiles.
 Cut the tiles to fit with a utility knife, then peel off the backing and stick them in place.
 I’ve had tiles lining my kitchen drawers for ten years, and they’re still going strong. —Reader Cecelia Blanski.

 Many pet birds love to take baths.
 Next bath time, try using a new plastic paint tray as a bathtub!
 The ribs on the bottom of the tray provide traction, and the tray’s slope allow your pets to wade in the shallow water until they’re ready to move into the deep end.
 Paint trays are cheap and easy to clean, and they also make great turtle pools (but don’t tell your birds).
-Check out more extraordinary uses for household staples you already own.

 Use an electrical box to keep screws, washers, nuts, and bolts handy while you’re working up on a stepladder.
 Bolt the electrical box to the top of the platform.
 Everything you need is collected in one spot and nothing rolls away. —Reader Dwight Wilson.